-Therefore, if the mean of the gradients is small, it is only possible to deduce that the gradients our bounded by a constant but not necessarily small.
-In our estimates we are able to get rid of this ``maximum of a constant and \dots'', so if the gradient mean is small, we also get pointwise small gradients.
-See the discussions after Corollary~\ref{thm:main} for more details.
+Therefore, if the average of the gradients is small, the estimates of DiBenedetto and Friedman only imply that~$\abs{\nabla u}\leq c$.
+In contrast, in our estimate small averages imply small~$L^\infty$ bounds.
+See the discussions after Remark~\ref{rem:L2} for more details.

-Finally, we want to point out that we are able to show that the solutions have second order weak derivatives.
-This might seem like a minor technical detail, but this step is quite important to justify many ad hoc calculations.
-In particular, the existence of second order weak derivatives is a serious problem in the super-quadratic case.
-See Lemma~\ref{lem:W21} and Remark~\ref{rem:W21} for more details.
+Finally, our proof is a lot shorter than the original one by DiBenedetto and Friedman and allows to treat the entire range $p\in (\max\set{1,2-\frac 4 n},\infty)$ in one step.